mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 There are some functional gaps/needs that need to be addressed, and the plan is to do so quickly:

 - Test configurations published
-- Add Javadoc

 #### Gaps & features (to be addressed)

 Additions to be developed for the longer term:

 - Regression test pack  (Docker image?)

-- Generate CLI version of the configuration

 - Apply the idiomatic naming convention to attribute names